Pnwcomputers/The-Computer-Handbook/Part VI - Account Management & Recovery/Chapter 16 - Managing Online Accounts/hapter16-ManagingOnlineAccounts.md

 ### What's Next?

-In **Chapter 17**, we'll cover **When Things Go Wrong**—the essential knowledge you need for emergency response and professional security incident management.
+In [Chapter 17](../Chapter%2017%20-%20When%20Things%20Go%20Wrong/Chapter17-WhenThingsGoWrong.md), we'll cover **When Things Go Wrong**—the essential knowledge you need for emergency response and professional security incident management.

 **Remember:** Every account lockout we see could have been prevented with 10 minutes of proper setup when the account was created.